Two kits allows me to play around with a couple different options and I decided to work through 3 use cases for my testing.

 All in all, pretty simple to setup once you get the UEFI firmware done using the Fling instructions.

 I also decided to add an HDMI switch to view all the RP devices using one monitor.
 RP4 device running ESXi.
-Next up, work through the use cased mentioned above.
+Next up, work through the use cases mentioned above.